 Many of you have developed and optimized study styles from your Chemistry 103 course.
-A recommended study strategy for this course is: 1) read through the textbook sections before each lecture, 2) attend class and take your own notes, 3) review your notes and fill in any missing information in your notes using the TA lecture notes posted on Learn@UW or your textbook, and 4) begin to work homework problems as soon as possible after reading each chapter section.
-When you encounter problems that you cannot solve, refer to the textbook and its example problems, your notes, a MasteringChemistry tutorial, or your fellow classmates.
-Forming a study group to work through problems is an excellent way to learn chemistry.
-Use the "chapter summary and key terms", "key equations" and "key skills" at the end of each chapter to help you focus on key points.
+A recommended study strategy for this course is: 1) read through the textbook sections before each lecture, 2) attend class and take your own notes, 3) review your notes and fill in any missing information in your notes using the TA lecture notes posted on Learn@UW or your textbook, and 4) do as many problems as possible.
+Pay special attention to the "Problem-Solving Examples" and do the "Problem-Solving Practice Problems" and "Conceptual Exercises" as you read the textbook.
+At the end of each chapter there are additional practice problems, and solutions to some of these problems are given at the back of the book.